CarHol/BDM4065ControlAPI/README.md

-togglePower(): void             - If the monitor is on, it's turned off, and vice versa setVolume(value: int): void     - Sets the volume to an int value 0 - 100 (NOT YET WORKING) getCurrentInput(): string       - Returns the current input as a string
+togglePower(): void             - If the monitor is on, it's turned off, and vice versa setVolume(value: int): void     - Sets the volume to an int value 0 - 100 (NOT YET WORKING) getCurrentInput(): string       - Returns the current input as a string isTurnedOn(): bool              - Returns true if the monitor is not in sleep mode
 ```